stephenjohnlimb/boot/K8s.md

 # Resource use by a specific node
 kubectl top node microk8s-vm

+# List out all the name spaces
+kubectl get namespaces --show-labels

 # Show all the pods that are running in all namespaces
 # For microk8s with a number of services this will show
 # container-registry, default, kube-system, linkerd, monitoring
 kubectl get pods --all-namespaces

-# You can get more information about the
+# You can get more information about the pod with the following
 kubectl get pods -o wide

 # You can query based on labels